- Hoarding is accompanied by varying levels of anxiety and, often, depression as well.

-- There is persistent difficulty discarding or parting with possessions, regardless of their value or lack thereof.
+- There is a persistent difficulty in discarding or parting with possessions, regardless of their value or lack thereof.

-- The difficulty in discarding possessions is due to distress associated with getting rid of them.
+- The difficulty in discarding possessions is due to the distress associated with getting rid of them.

-- The difficulty in discarding possessions leads to clutter of living spaces and compromises the use of living spaces.
+- The difficulty in discarding possessions leads to the cluttering of living spaces and compromises the use of living spaces.